sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 If the different doses of the drug mapped to a single dimension of the latent space, we may consider that representation to be more disentangled than a representation where drug dose is explained across many dimensions.

 Much of the promise in learning disentangled representations is in the potential for discovery of unknown generative factors.
-In an imaging experiment like the one above, perhaps cell motility state maps to a dimension (moving, just moved, not moving), even if we didn't know how to measure it explicitly beforehand.
+In an imaging experiment like the one above, perhaps cell motility states map to a dimension -- moving, just moved, not moving -- even if we didn't know how to measure those states explicitly beforehand.
 Evaluating representations for their ability to disentangle these unknown generative factors seems like a difficult epistemic problem.
 How do we evaluate the representation of something we don't know to measure?
 Research in this area may have to rely on qualitative evaluation of latent dimensions for the near future.